Enbrel

 Adults

-- Rheumatoid and psoriatic arthritis, ankylosing spondylitis: The typical dose is 50 mg injected under the skin once a week.
+- Rheumatoid arthritis, psoriatic arthritis, or ankylosing spondylitis: The typical dose is 50 mg injected under the skin once a week.

-- Plaque psoriasis: The starting dose is 50 mg injected under the skin twice a week for 3 months.
-Afterwards, your provider will lower your dose to 50 mg per week.
+- Plaque psoriasis: The typical starting dose is 50 mg injected under the skin twice a week for 3 months.
+Then, you continue with the maintenance dose of 50 mg once per week.

 Children

-Plaque psoriasis and polyarticular juvenile idiopathic arthritis: The dose will be based on the child's weight.
+- Juvenile psoriatic arthritis, polyarticular juvenile idiopathic arthritis, or plaque psoriasis: The dose will be based on your child's weight.

 - 63 kg (138 lbs) or more: The typical dose is 50 mg injected under the skin once per week.